noufasunkesula/noufasunkesula/README.md

 <td width="70%">

 # *Hey, Noufa here!*
-With a focus on **Cloud Security Automation & DevOps**, I design and deploy solutions that bring together Infrastructure as Code (IaC), CI/CD pipelines, and real-time monitoring.
+With a focus on **Cloud Security Automation & DevOps**, I design and deploy solutions that bring together **infrastructure provisioning, application delivery, and security enforcement**.
+I create secure, scalable, and automated environments that help teams deliver faster while staying compliant and resilient.
+My work spans **AWS, Terraform, Kubernetes, Jenkins, Docker, SonarQube, and Grafana**, with an emphasis on efficiency, automation, and security.

-I work around **AWS, Terraform, Kubernetes, Jenkins, Docker, SonarQube, and Grafana**, delivering secure and resilient applications.
+I use **IaC with Terraform** for cloud provisioning, build CI/CD pipelines in **Jenkins** to automate deployments, and manage containerized workloads with **Docker & Kubernetes**.
+I integrate **SonarQube** for continuous code quality and **Grafana** for real-time observability.
+Alongside automation, I prioritize **cloud security best practices** from IAM design and compliance checks to vulnerability scanning, ensuring every solution is high-performing, secure, and resilient.

 <p align="center">
   <img src="aws-color.png" alt="AWS" width="60" height="60"/>
   <img src="docker.png" alt="Docker" width="60" height="60"/>